Halifax loan calculator

 Can I get a second Halifax loan?

 Yes, Halifax allows you to have more than one loan running at the same time.
 Each application for credit will be considered on its own merit.
-Alternatively, Halifax also allows you to effectively "top up" your loan, by closing your current loan and starting a new, larger loan.
-There's no penalty for repaying ahead of time, but bear in mind that any overpayments may be subject to up to two months of interest beyond the date on which you overpay.
-Because of this, it may work out cheaper to run a second loan alongside the first, rather than consolidating the two.
+Alternatively, Halifax also allows you to effectively "top up" your loan by closing your current loan and starting a new, larger loan.
+There's no penalty for repaying ahead of time, but bear in mind that any overpayments may be subject to up to 2 months of interest beyond the date on which you overpay.
+Because of this, it may work out cheaper to run a second loan alongside the first, rather than consolidating the 2.

 Can I make overpayments on a Halifax loan?